antocuni/antocuni.github.io/blog/posts/2025/09-tracing-jit-real-world-python/index.md

     [months ago](../02-over-the-clouds/over-the-clouds.md), to enable colorful
     tab completions within the Python REPL.
 I wrote the original version of [fancycompleter](https://github.com/pdbpp/fancycompleter) 15 years ago,
-    but colorful completions works only in combination with PyREPL.
+    but colorful completions work only in combination with PyREPL.
 Now PyREPL is part of the standard library and enabled by default, so we can finally upstream it.
 I hope to see it merged soon.

   - "**JIT stuff**": I spent a considerable amount of time talking to the people who are working on the CPython JIT (in particular Mark, Brandt, Savannah, Ken Jit and Diego).
-Knowledge transfer worked in both ways: I learnt a lot about the internal details of CPython's JIT, and conversely I shared with them some of the experience, pain points and gut feelings which I got by working many years on PyPy.
+Knowledge transfer worked in both ways: I learned a lot about the internal details of CPython's JIT, and conversely I shared with them some of the experience, pain points and gut feelings which I got by working many years on PyPy.